Jon-Westbrook/Patternlab-Design-System-for-Client/source/_patterns/03-templates/T04B-Results-List-View-Everything.md

 ---
-title: T04A Results Card View (Everything)
+title: T04B Results List View (Everything)
 ---

-This Results Card View shows the search results from a search input that is scoped to All Search Results, with the default card view activated.
+This Results List View shows the search results from a search input that is scoped to All Search Results, with the default list view activated.

-It is essentially the same template as other T04 variants, A or B, yet it logically loads the card view by default and has a mix of card types based on the result types.
+Because the scope of the search is "everything", we default to List View in order to cope with the variance in styles, and potentially high number of search results.